Congratulations! You’ve successfully installed SecureDrop.

 Set up automatic access to the Journalist Interface¶

 Since the Journalist Interface is an ATHS, we need to set up the Journalist Tails USB to auto-configure Tor just as we did with the Admin Tails USB.
-The procedure is essentially identical, except the SSH configuration will be skipped, since only Administrators need to access the servers over SSH.
+The procedure is essentially identical, except the SSH configuration will be skipped, since only admins need to access the servers over SSH.

 Copy the files